-In the above states, $\psi_{\rm gs}$ is the toroidal ground state of the condensate, which can be obtained through the imaginary-time evolution method \cite{YangSIAM2010,BaoKRM2013,BaoJCP2003,ChiofaloPRE2000,LehtovaaraJCP2007} by solving the two-dimensional Gross-Pitaevskii (GP) equations, assuming that two components admit the same density.
-The parameters $v_{\rm s}$, $v_{\rm b}$ and $c=\sqrt{g_{\rm ds}|\psi_{\rm gs}|^2}$ represent the soliton velocity, background density velocity, and sound speed, respectively.
-Therefore, $v_{\rm r}\equiv v_{\rm s}-v_{\rm b}$ signifies the relative velocity between the soliton and background density.
-Seeing Eq. (\ref{DSIM}), we can easily check that when $R|\theta|$ is sufficiently large, $|\psi_{\rm ds}|^2=|\psi_{\rm gs}|^2$ while $|\psi_{\rm im}|^2=0$.
+and the impurity as $\psi_\im=\varepsilon\sech \big[\sqrt{1-\vrr^2}R\theta\big]e^{i\vs R\theta}\psi_\gs$ with replacing the localized wave $\psi_\lw$ with $\psi_\im$.
+The toroidal ground state $\psi_\gs\equiv1$ is obtained by the imaginary-time evolution method \cite{YangSIAM2010,BaoKRM2013}.
+The parameters $\vs$, $\vb$ and $\vrr\equiv\vs-\vb$ represent the soliton velocity, background density velocity, and relative velocity between them.
+Furthermore, the single-valued nature of the order parameter requires that the phase variation around the ring satisfies \cite{BrandJPB2001,MateoPRA2015,ShamailovPRA2019}

-The phase jump of dark soliton is given by $\Delta\phi=\int{(2\pi iz)^{-1}dz}$ with $z=\psi_{\rm ds}e^{-iv_{\rm b}R\theta}/\psi_{\rm gs}$, and $\Delta\phi\in[-\pi, \pi]$.
-Notably, when $v_{\rm r}=0$, $\psi_{\rm ds}=0$ occurs at $\theta=0$, yielding the zero of dark soliton, which is essential for its phase jump.
-In this way, the topological phase transition can only occur when the relative velocity $v_{\rm r}=0$.
-During the evolution of GP equations, the profiles of two components can still be described by Eq. (\ref{DSIM}), with $v_{\rm s}$ and $v_{\rm b}$ being time-dependent, thus $v_{\rm r}=0$ can still be employed to identify the phase transition and the associated phase jump of dark soliton.
-Furthermore, the single-valued nature of the order parameter requires that the phase variations along the ring should satisfy \cite{BrandJPB2001,MateoPRA2015,ShamailovPRA2019}
+where $\Delta\phi$ and $2\pi R\vb$ account for the phase shifts induced by the dark soliton and background current, respectively.
+The integer $\Qw$ represents the winding number, defined as the number of of times the phase winds in a closed loop counterclockwise around the ring.
+The explicit relation between winding number and the rotation current could be used to design a rotation sensor, since it is easier to measure the quantized winding number and the phase jump of soliton in experiments.
+Notably, the soliton's phase jump $\Delta\phi$ is related to its relative velocity $\vrr$, which provides the the possibilities for engineering winding number $\Qw$.

+Employing a cosinusoidal force $F=-0.05\cos(2\pi t/1000)$ (as shown in Fig. \ref{Fig1} (a)), the dynamics of dark soliton are simulated using the Fourier pseudo-spectral method with Strang splitting \cite{YangSIAM2010,BaoKRM2013}.
+Due to its negative effective mass, the dark soliton accelerates opposite to the force.
+Initially, the soliton moves counterclockwise; upon the reversal of force, its relative velocity $\vrr$ asymptotically approaches zero, subsequently reversing to induce clockwise motion; and vice versa.
+This process repeats periodically with each force reversal, as detailed in the full video of Supplemental Material \cite{SM}.